jariperttunen/eughgsummary/USAGE.md

 To define GWP to be used:
 + --GWP, possible values are AR4 (default, used in GHG) or AR5.

+## Examples

+See `eughgsummary.slurm` for examples for each of the tree python scripts.
 ## Python virtual environment

 The requirements.txt  contains information for pip to install python packages